Hit enter to search or ESC to close

 Our Postgraduate Certificate in Higher Professional Education is designed specifically for MOD personnel.

-This award has been purposely designed for MOD personnel who have completed the QFI A2 Instructor training and work within a higher or professional education context in order to respond to the challenges and opportunities presented to student learning within this sector.
-The overall aim of the PgCHPE award is to provide a framework for the initial and continuing professional development of academic staff in higher and professional education.
+This award has been purposely designed for MOD personnel who work in an Educational role, undertaking a job role which includes teaching and assessing learners at or equivalent level 4 or above, with a minimum of ten hours teaching per month within a professional education context, in order to respond to the challenges and opportunities presented to student learning within this sector.
+The overall aim of the PgCHPE award is to provide a framework for the initial and continuing professional development of teaching/training staff in higher and professional education.

 To make an initial enquiry about this programme, please contact the HM Forces team.